monk-blade/upvote-rss/README.md

 1. You can leave `description` and `about url` fields blank.
 1. Enter in any valid URI in the `redirect uri` field.
 I've used `http://upvote-rss.test`.
 1. Click the `create app` button when you’re done.
 1. Your app’s client ID and client secret will be displayed.
-You'll need to add these to either your `.env` or Docker environment variables.
+You'll need to add these and your Reddit username to either your `.env` or Docker environment variables see [Environment variables](#environment-variables) below.

 ### Caching